brendankarl/brendankarl/README.md

 - 🔭 I’m Brendan Griffin
 - ✍️ I have a blog at https://brendg.co.uk
-- 🐦 I'm on Twitter at https://twitter.com/brendankarl
+- 🐦 I'm on Twitter/X at https://twitter.com/brendankarl